 As a Schedule II drug, morphine is used for the treatment of pain after surgery and can even be used for the treatment of some cancers.
 It’s schedule classification, however, also makes it a drug that has a high potential for abuse and dependence.
 Street names include: morph, Mister Blue, dreamer, roxanol, white stuff, monkey, M, and Miss Emma.

 Just like opioid prescription medications, morphine can easily be abused.
 Using any prescription drug other than the way it was prescribed or directed is considered abuse.
-Here are some of the signs of morphine abuse:

 Ready To Get Treatment?